 - Hinduja v Hinduja EWHC 1533 (Ch) 4 WLR 93 (appointment of a litigation friend)

-Before coming to the Bar, James was a Research Fellow in History at Trinity College, Cambridge, where he published a book with Oxford University Press.
+Before becoming a barrister, James was a Fellow in History at Trinity College, Cambridge.

 - Bar Professional Training Course (Outstanding), City Law School (2017)